schemathesis/schemathesis/README.rst

 - An existing filesystem path;
 - In-app endpoint with schema.

-This method is significantly faster than the default one, which involves network.
+This method is significantly faster for WSGI apps, since it doesn't involve network.

 For the full list of options, run: